-Wearing a crisp business suit and foregoing the traditional Muslim hijab, Hameda Dil Mohamed, 21, spoke last September at a rally in Portland’s Pioneer Square.
-Sharing her experience as a Rohingya refugee, she hoped, would encourage other women to find their own voices.
+When Hameda Dil Mohamed, 21, spoke in Pioneer Square last September at a rally in support of Rohingya refugees she hoped sharing her own experiences would encourage fellow Rohingya women to find their own voices.

 “A lot of Rohingya females, they’re afraid to speak,” she explained.
 “I spoke up that day because I know there were [many] intelligent women in the crowd.
 I want them to come up and speak as well.”
 When she speaks of feminism, her brown eyes get serious.